pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 *On first installation* once Wordpres app is running with an admin back-office user set, I recommend to make a database backup a manually saving it as [resources/database/wordpress.sql](resources/database/wordpress.sql) to have a init database for any Docker compose rebuild / restart for next time.

-The following three commands are very useful for CI/CD.
+The following three commands are very useful for *Continue Development*.

 ### DB Backup